- CITIGROUP INC. & ANOR. V CORPORATE AFFAIRS COMMISSION & 5 ORS.

 19. CHARLY BOY vs MNET:

-Acted for leading Nigerian producer, Charly Boy whose CHRLY BOY SHOW had been infringed by MNET.
+Acted for leading Nigerian producer, Charly Boy whose CHARLY BOY SHOW had been infringed by MNET.
 Obtained injunction against MNET and ensured matter was eventually settled.

 20. GUINNESS NIGERIA PLC